-1. Measure a hole on top of he cooler lid using the elbow dryer tubes and a marker.
+1. Measure a hole on top of the cooler lid using the elbow dryer tubes and a marker.

 2. Cut it using a knife or a blade.
-Be careful and don't cut yourself.
+Be careful not to cut yourself.

 3. Measure the second hole using the small fan.
-Use the same method to cut the hole.
+Then, use the same method to cut the hole.

 4. Place the elbow dryer tube in the hole that you cut for it.
 Tape and seal it using duct tape.
 This will prevent any air from leaking in.

 5. Place the small fan in the hole that you cut for it.
-Tape it using the same method as you did for the dryer tube.
+Then, tape it using the same method as you did for the dryer tube.

 6. Place the bowls inside the cooler.
 You may need to switch to a smaller or bigger size if the bowls don't fit.
 You will use these bowls to catch water.